dcyedwards/The-Download-Handler/README.md

 As such, it is meant purely as a demonstration of how Python employs some specific libraries and modules to interact with websites.
 These modules are namely:
 - Selenium web driver
 - Requests
+- BeautifulSoup4
-- BeautifulSoup4 and scrapy (which I don't actually use in this script version).
+- Scrapy (which I don't actually use in this script version).

 Naturally many other modules are employed in tandem with the aforementioned modules to achieve the desired objective:
 - OS module